 Many of us have work email access on our phones.
-It can be tempting to answer emails or calls outside of work, but you need to set boundaries.
+Answering emails or calls outside of work can be tempting, but you need to set boundaries.
 When you’re off of work, be off of work.
-Everything will be there tomorrow, and nothing terrible will happen if you take some time away to fully pay attention to your family.
+Everything will be there tomorrow, and nothing terrible will happen if you take some time away to pay attention to your family entirely.

 19. Ask for help.

 All of us get overwhelmed and need a break.
 When you need help with something, ask.
-Trying to take everything on when you’re burned out will not end well.
+Trying to take everything on when you’re burned out will end poorly.

 Many factors go into being and staying healthy.
 Keeping ourselves at our best takes a lot of work.
 Even if you can only focus on a few things at a time, you will still feel better than you would have otherwise.
 These healthy habits may seem simple, but they will go a long way to helping you feel your best.